MicrosoftEdge/WebView2Feedback/specs/CriticalRestartRequired.md

 [uuid(ef7632ec-d86e-46dd-9d59-e6ffb5c87878), object, pointer_default(unique)]
 interface ICoreWebView2Environment10 : IUnknown {
-  /// Add an event handler for the `CriticalRestartRequired` event.
+  /// Add an event handler for the `RestartRequested` event.
-  /// `CriticalRestartRequired` event is raised when there is an urgent need to
+  /// `RestartRequested` event is raised when there is an urgent need to
   /// restart the WebView2 process in order to enable or disable
   /// features that are causing WebView2 reliability or performance to drop critically.
-  /// `CriticalRestartRequired` gives you the awareness of these necessary WebView2 restarts,
+  /// `RestartRequested` gives you the awareness of these necessary WebView2 restarts,
   /// allowing you to resolve issues faster than waiting for your end users to restart the app.
   /// Depending on your app you may want to prompt your end users in some way to give
   /// them a chance to save their state before you restart the WebView2.